Combining Multi-Objective Bayesian Optimization with Reinforcement Learning for TinyML: Evaluation

 \subsection{Algorithmic Benchmark}

-As our first experiment we compared the quality of our approach (ARS-MOBOpt) to several well-known Bayesian optimization strategies (ParEGO \cite{knowles2006parego}, TurBO \cite{eriksson2019turbo}, MorBO \cite{daulton2022multiobjective}), one evolutionary approach (NSGA-II \cite{deb2002nsgaii}) and a random sampling approach as a baseline, see Fig.~\ref{fig:hv}.
-We gave each optimization strategy a search budget of 150 samples to evaluate the objective functions and monitored the improvement of the feasible hypervolume over the samples.
-For all tested Bayesian strategies the first 10 samples were conducted as priors using Latin Hypercube sampling \cite{mckay2000comparison}.
-We normalized our objectives accuracy, ROM consumption, RAM consumption and FLOPs to their respective constraints an used the maximum feasible objective value as a common reference when computing the hypervolume.
-Furthermore, we performed 5 independent seeds for each strategy and provide the observed variance in Fig.~\ref{fig:hv} as well.
+As a first experiment, we compared the quality of our approach (ARS-MOBOpt) with several well-known Bayesian optimization strategies (ParEGO~\citep{knowles2006parego}, TurBO~\citep{eriksson2019turbo}, MorBO~\citep{daulton2022multiobjective}), one evolutionary approach (NSGA-II~\citep{deb2002nsgaii}), and a random sampling approach as a baseline, see Fig.~\ref{fig:algorithmic}.
+All Bayesian optimization strategies including our novel ARS-based BO strategy were implemented with BoTorch~\citep{balandat2020botorch}, which we used in conjunction with Optuna~\citep{akiba_optuna_2019} as a metaheuristic optimization framework.
+For NSGA-II and Random we used the implementations provided by Optuna.

+We gave each optimization strategy a search budget of 150 samples to evaluate the objective functions and monitored the improvement of the Hypervolume over the samples.
+Higher Hypervolume values are considered superior.
+For all tested Bayesian strategies the first 10 samples were conducted as priors using Latin Hypercube sampling~\citep{mckay2000comparison}.
+We normalized our objectives accuracy, ROM, RAM, and FLOPs to their respective constraints and used the maximum feasible objective value as a common reference when computing the Hypervolume.
+We performed five independent seeds for each strategy and provide the observed variance.